elderbas/Sanctuary_Frontend/frontend_national_parks/README.md

+Sanctuary
+- An app built to research an organize a National Park getaway

+To run the frontend:
+- In the terminal, navigate to the "frontend_national_parks" directory
+- Run "PORT=4000 npm start" to ensure a new port

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-This is the frontend

 ## Available Scripts